jamespilcher/campus-sustainability-game/MoSCow.md

 ### Must have:

-    - Challenges: Quiz questions about sustainability
+    - Minigames: Quiz questions about sustainability
     - Promote Sustainability using gamification.
     - A way of verifying what buildings people are in using GPS.
     - Global Leaderboard to see top 10 players